Museum of Fine Arts, Houston

-The Museum of Fine Arts, Houston (MFAH), is an art museum located in the Houston Museum District of Houston, Texas.
-The permanent collection of the museum spans more than 5,000 years of history with nearly 80,000 works from six continents.
-By gallery space, it is the second-largest art museum in the Americas.
+By gallery space, it is the tenth-largest museum in the world, and the second-largest art museum in the Americas.
 Following an eight-year campus redevelopment project in the 21st century, the Nancy and Rich Kinder Building opened in 2020.
 In 2023, the museum received over 900,000 visitors, making it the 20th most-visited museum in the United States.